Skip to content

 First Proof Check

-• src/bijux_proteomics_foundation/ids.py and schema.py for stable shared meaning
+• src/bijux_proteomics_foundation/identity/identifiers.py and serialization/document_schema.py for stable shared meaning

-• src/bijux_proteomics_foundation/serialization.py and migrations.py for transport and compatibility structure
+• src/bijux_proteomics_foundation/serialization/ and compatibility/schema_migrations.py for transport and compatibility structure

 Boundary Test